 1987 – Saul Rosen retires as the Director of the Computing Center.

-1987 (June) - The very first Gould NP1 is delivered to Purdue University (Engineering) in June.
+1987 (June) (ECN) - The first Gould NP1 is delivered to Purdue University (Engineering) and installed for use.

 1988 – John Steele is named Director of the Purdue University Computing Center.